joergschultzelutter/mpad/docs/COMMANDS/DATE_KEYWORDS.md

 San Francisco, CA tomorrow full --> returns a full wx report for location 'San Francisco' and date setting 'tomorrow' riseset thursday --> returns sunrise/sunset and moonrise / moonset values for Thursday.
-San Diego, CA 46h --> returns a report for location 'San Diego' for the wx in 46h
+San Diego, CA 46h --> returns a report for location 'San Diego' for the wx in 46h Deensen;de 5d --> returns a report for location 'Deensen' in Germany for the wx in 5 days
 ```